-The workspace page provides 3 different dashboards that will help you get an overview of your work in a cross-project way.
+The workspace page provides three different dashboards that will help you get an overview of your work in a cross-project way.
 This is really helpful if you are a studio or publisher working on multiple projects at the same time.
 The dashboards are:

-- User dashboard: The user dashboard allows workspace administrators to get an overview of the work of individual users in the context of the workspace, pretty much as everyone can do for themselves in My dashboard.
+- User dashboard (Studio): The user dashboard allows workspace administrators to get an overview of the work of individual users in the context of the workspace, pretty much as everyone can do for themselves in My dashboard.
 This dashboard is great for administrators to get a quick look at the workload of each individual user of the company.

 When you subscribe to the Studio plan and the workspace is created, the first step is importing your existing projects into the workspace, so you can start enjoying the premium features you paid for.
 The owner or any of the administrators can import their personal projects into the workspace by clicking on the “Import” button located at the top of the left panel of the Administration -> Projects section of your workspace.
 A list of your personal projects will be displayed for selection.